-The yearbooks include The Potato Yearbook, The Berry Yearbook, The Vegetable Yearbook, the Greenhouse Yearbook and the Vine Growers Yearbook.
-These titles are similarly circulated to commercial growers of these crops and companies who sell products and services to them.
+The yearbooks include The Potato Yearbook, The Berry Yearbook, The Vegetable Yearbook, The Greenhouse Yearbook and The Vine Growers Yearbook.
+These titles are similarly circulated to commercial growers of associated crops and companies who sell products and services to them.

 Each publication has an experienced manager who is responsible for commissioning editorial from journalists, generating appropriate advertising and overseeing production.
-The responsible manager for The Fruit Grower is Chris Tanton (since 2001); The Vegetable Farmer, John Jarrett (since 2019); and Commercial Greenhouse Grower, John Downey (since 2013).
+The responsible manager for The Fruit Grower is Chris Tanton (since 2001); The Vegetable Farmer, John Jarrett (since 2019); and The Commercial Greenhouse Grower, John Downey (since 2013).
 The Yearbook manager is Debbie Alpe.

-We also publish news stories on our website www.hortnews.com and produce HortNews a monthly e-newsletter.
-These are controlled by Leah Grant who has been with ACT for around 10 years.
+We also publish news stories on our website www.hortnews.com and produce HortNews a weekly enewsletter.
+These are controlled by John Downey.

-Total staff as at 2020 comprises three full time plus five part-time members.
+Total staff as at 2021 comprises three full time plus four part-time members.